-I have two kids studying in grade school in the Philippines and each of them pulled a seven-kilo trolley school bag.
-But I found a way to reduce the weight by more than one half.
+My wife and I have two kids in grade school and they used to bring trolley bags weighing seven kilos each.
+But I found a way to cut the load by half.

 Before I describe the technique, let me state that for three years my wife and I did not see any problem at all with the weight because the wheels of the trolley bags made the load seem light.

 But in 2015, our eldest child moved to grade three, and his classroom was on the second floor of the school.
 To reach the room, he had to pull his monstrous trolley bag loaded with textbooks, notebooks and a bottle of water up two flights of stairs.

 I decided my son must stop suffering from this ordeal.
 So, I lifted the trolley bag for him every day.

 Eventually, I came up with an idea.
 I went to Mindanao Editorial and Printing Services (MEPS) and asked the manager to split the textbooks.

 If a textbook contained 200 pages, I had it split somewhere in the middle.
 The middle did not have to be between pages 100 and 101, but between two chapters.